AlexanderTheGrape/rfc-913-file-transfer/README.md

  ![Application](./images/capture5.png)

  The main class must then be selected (either client or server), and program arguments provided.
-In the case of the client, select main.client.TCPClient as the main class, and "localhost 1234" as the program arguments (being the target server address and port).
+In the case of the client, select main.client.TCPClient as the main class, and `localhost 1234` as the program arguments (being the target server address and port).
 When setting the server configurations as a separate configuration, it needs the corresponding main class for the server, and its program arguments only include the port.
 This port must be the same 4-digit number used in the client configuration.

  ![client configuration example](./images/capture6.png)